temporalio/proposals/all-sdk/external-client-configuration.md

 ### Values and File Format

-* The format is a JSON object with the following fields:
+* The format is a TOML object with the following fields:
-  * `profiles` - Object with keys as profile names.
+  * `profile` - Object with keys as profile names.
 The default profile should be named `default`.
     * `<name>` - Profile object with configuration values.
 Profile names are case-insensitive. 💭 Why?
 They are needed for environment variables which are case insensitive.
 It is a validation error to have a config file with two separately-cased profile names that are equal case-insensitively.
       * `address` - Client address, aka gRPC "host:port".
 This cannot be a URL, it must be `host:port`.
       * `namespace` - Client namespace.
-      * `apiKey` - Client API key.
+      * `api_key` - Client API key.
       * `tls` - A boolean (true is same as empty object) _or_ an object.
 Note the default for this value is dependent upon other settings here. 💭 Why?
-We regret not making TLS the default in the past, so we will make it default if `apiKey` is present.
+We regret not making TLS the default in the past, so we will make it default if `api_key` is present.
 If TLS is an object, it can have the following possible fields:
-        * `clientCertPath` - File path to mTLS client cert.
-Mutually exclusive with `clientCertData`.
+        * `client_cert_path` - File path to mTLS client cert.
+Mutually exclusive with `client_cert_data`.
-        * `clientCertData` - Cert data.
-Mutually exclusive with `clientCertPath`.
+        * `client_cert_data` - Cert data.
+Mutually exclusive with `client_cert_path`.
-        * `clientKeyPath` - File path to mTLS client key.
-Mutually exclusive with `clientKeyData`.
+        * `client_key_path` - File path to mTLS client key.
+Mutually exclusive with `client_key_data`.
-        * `clientKeyData` - Key data.
-Mutually exclusive with `clientKeyPath`.
+        * `client_key_data` - Key data.
+Mutually exclusive with `client_key_path`.
-        * `serverCaCertPath` - File path to server CA cert.
-Mutually exclusive with `serverCaCertData`.
+        * `server_ca_cert_path` - File path to server CA cert.
+Mutually exclusive with `server_ca_cert_data`.
-        * `serverCaCertData` - CA cert data.
-Mutually exclusive with `serverCaCertPath`.
+        * `server_ca_cert_data` - CA cert data.
+Mutually exclusive with `server_ca_cert_path`.
-        * `serverName` - Override SNI name when connecting to server.
+        * `server_name` - Override SNI name when connecting to server.
-        * `disableHostVerification` - Boolean to disable verifying TLS server host.
+        * `disable_host_verification` - Boolean to disable verifying TLS server host.
 May not be available in all Temporal clients. 💭 Why?
 Not all SDKs offer this feature today.
       * `codec` - Remote codec information to use for all encoding/decoding of payloads.
 May not be available in all Temporal clients. 💭 Why?
 Not all SDKs allow use of a remote codec today.
         * `endpoint` - Endpoint to the remote codec.
         * `auth` - Authorization header for the remote codec.
-      * `grpcMeta` - Object representing HTTP headers.
+      * `grpc_meta` - Object representing HTTP headers.
 Values must be strings for now (can discuss arrays later).
         ❓ Should we call this `headers`?
 We do in some cases and not others.
-  * 💭 Why JSON?
+  * 💭 Why TOML?
-    * Because YAML and TOML and others require a dependency in our SDKs.
-AWS for example has a homegrown INI-ish implementation they have had to build in to every language.
-    * We accept that while JSON is technically human-authorable, it's not as easy as other formats.
-This is acceptable since we will be providing tooling to mutate the config.
-    * ❓ Should we consider "json with comments" and some kind of very basic pre-parser in each language that strips them?
-This could come later and not part of MVP.
-* This whole format will be defined in proto in the API repo in the `sdk` package.
+    * Original document was JSON, but team discussion decided that the benefit to humans of TOML outweighed the concerns of making SDKs have extensions with TOML support.
+* Each language will have its own models for this under an `envconfig`/`EnvConfig` namespace/package/module/extension
-  * 💭 Why?
+  * 💭 Why not define model in proto?
-    * Clear, centralized contract.
-    * Our SDKs already use proto dependency and this gives them stable JSON without requiring separate JSON dependency.
-    * Users can use the proto tooling to read/write configs programmatically since they are just proto JSON.
+    * When JSON was the preferred format proto JSON made sense, but now that it is not, using proto only for SDK team's benefit of shared contract is not the easiest for users.
+So each language will have language-idiomatic models.
 * Do not validate that all keys are known in the file.
   * 💭 Why?
     * Originally this section was strict validation, but it became clear that we should allow newer-CLI-created config